gorriecoe/atom-silverstripe/README.md

-# Atom silverstripe
+# Silverstripe

-SilverStripe syntax highlighting and snippets.
+Provides [SilverStripe](http://www.silverstripe.org/) syntax highlighting and snippets for .ss templates and php.

-## Install
+## Installation

 Using `apm`: